neeasade/colort/README.md

 - The color is assumed to be the last 6 chars of the input string (can be changed with `-s`)
 - If the tint value is omitted, defaults to 0.
 - The `-l` flag limits color tinting by not letting values roll around.
+    - if 2 or more of RGB is limited when this is turned on, exit status of 1.
 - The `-i` flag inverts colors.
 - The `-s` flag selects the index in the input string to start getting color from.
 - The `-t` flag makes the output only the color string